Key takeaways

 Here, we'll look at what sort codes and bank account numbers are and what they are used for.

-A sort code is a six-digit number that indicates the bank and the branch where you opened an account.
-The first digits identify the bank, while the latter digits identify the branch.
-Every UK bank account has a sort code and a unique bank account number.
-Some banks and financial institutions are online-only and don’t have brick-and-mortar branches.
-For these banks, every customer will have the same sort code.
-Six-digit sort codes in the UK date back to 1957, resulting from the industry becoming more automated.
+A UK sort code is a six-digit number that identifies the specific bank and branch where you opened an account.
+The first two digits identify the bank, while the remaining digits identify the branch.
+Every UK account has both a sort code and a unique account number for routing payments accurately.

 Sort codes ensure financial transactions are accurate and efficient.
 Financial institutions use sort codes to validate bank and branch details to route payments accurately to the recipient's account.
 This helps to prevent delays, errors, and misdirected funds.